RACC Grant Administration Guide

 Projects that receive public support must be fully ADA accessible and inclusive to every individual.
 The assurance of equal opportunity for all people to participate in the arts is fundamental.
 Check out these resources and others to build Access into your programming

-Notify Grants team so we can see your work!
+Notify the RACC Grants team so we can see your work!

-You are encouraged to keep the RACC Grants team apprised of your project dates and invite us to attend your event!
+You are encouraged to keep the RACC Grants team informed of your project dates and invite us to attend your event!
 You can reach us at grants@racc.org.

 Once your funded activity is complete, log back into the RACC Opportunity Portal to fill out your Final Report.
 You will access the Final Report tasks by clicking the green “Start” button for the awarded grant with the Status of “Final Report”.